The figure of Jesus is one of the most iconic in history.

 #4 Christ Carrying the Cross - El Greco

 El Greco paints the eyes of Christ with dramatic and exaggerated tears in them.
-His eyes are the key element of the painting as they express a lot of emotion.
+His eyes are the key element of the painting, as they express a lot of emotion.

 #5 Christ Crucified - Diego Velázquez

-It is true that the image does not have the characteristic drama of baroque painting, which is seen in religious works such as The Crucifixion of Saint Peter or the Descent from the Cross .
-Instead, it possesses a monumental sculptural quality that elevates it, in keeping with the spirituality of the subject.
-The composition is starkly simple but with a vivid contrast between the white body and the dark background, and there is naturalism in the way Christ's head falls on his chest.
+It is true that the image does not have the characteristic drama of Baroque painting, which is seen in religious works such as The Crucifixion of Saint Peter or the Descent from the Cross .
+Instead, it has a monumental sculptural quality that elevates it, in keeping with the spirituality of the subject.
+The composition is utterly simple but with a vivid contrast between the white body and the dark background, and there is naturalism in the way Christ's head falls on his chest.
 The matted hair is painted with the ease that Velázquez had seen and admired firsthand in examples of Venetian painting.

-#6 Christ Carrying The Cross - Titian
+#6 Christ Carrying the Cross - Titian

 #7 Salvator Mundi - Leonardo Da Vinci